Tasihasi/Heroku_Scrapy/README.md

 ------------------------------------------------------------
 Scrapy
 ------------------------------------------------------------
-This part is responsible to run the main scraping part.
+This part is responsible for running the main scraping part.
-It contains multiple spiders for different task.
+It contains multiple spiders for different tasks.

-# TODO  !!!
-To setting.py i put close item count 10 for testing puroses!!!
+!
+To setting.py I put close item count 10 for testing purposes !

 Location: app\heroku_scrapy\heroku_scrapy\spiders